apoll2000/stereofog/README.md

 ## Graphical Abstract
 <p align="center">
 <img src="images/paper_headline_image.png" alt="Graphical abstract" width="700"/>
-<figcaption align = "center"><b>Overview of the STEREOFOG project. a): A diagram summarizing the work done in this work. b): Example results obtained by applying the pix2pix framework to the STEREOFOG dataset.
+<figcaption align = "center"><b>Overview of the STEREOFOG project. a): A diagram summarizing the work done in this project. b): Example results obtained by applying the pix2pix framework to the STEREOFOG dataset.
 Our approach works for a range of fog densities.</b></figcaption>
 </p>

 ## News